-Actual expenditures were less than budgeted amounts primarily because of less attorney fees and trustee fees than expected.
+Actual expenditures were less than budgeted amounts primarily because of less attorney fees and engineering fees than expected.

-The September 30, 2018 budget was amended for additional landscape and irrigation expenses over the amount originally anticipated.
+The September 30, 2019 budget was amended for additional culture/recreation expenses that were not anticipated in the original budget.

 Debt Management